-Here at A Better Lemonade Stand we often say that the best way learn about starting a business is to just start one and learn through your mistakes and experiences.
-While we will always stand by that advice, there’s something to be said for taking guidance from someone who’s already “been there, done that”.
-There are so many different types of businesses, each selling different kinds of products in different ways to different customers, that having guiding advice from someone who’s walked the same path ahead of you can result in immense value, usually in the form of time saving tips and pitfall warnings.
+Here at A Better Lemonade Stand we often say that the best way to learn about starting a business is to just start one and learn through your mistakes and experiences.
+While we will always stand by that advice, there’s something to be said for taking guidance from someone who’s already “been there, done that.”
+There are so many different types of businesses, each selling different kinds of products in different ways to different customers, that having guiding advice from someone who’s walked the same path ahead of you can result in an immense amount of value, usually in the form of time-saving tips and pitfall warnings.

 If you’re interested in learning more about what it takes to start up one of these 11 industry-specific businesses then read on for our excerpts and check out the Shopify articles for the full details.

 How to Start a Fashion Line: Secrets from a Project Runway Designer

 Starting a fashion line has to be one of the most popular businesses that people always seem to want to know more about.
 How to start one for themselves, how to manufacture clothing items, where to source clothing suppliers from, and just general information regarding how to start a clothing line.
 This post by Shopify has caught up with the designer, boutique owner and Project Runway contestant Sarah Donofrio to get her insight into the fashion industry.

 Donofrio discusses skills and training, branding and trends, inspiration, design and development, production, fabric sourcing, textile design, ecommerce stores, social sales and more, plus her own insights and experiences having worked in the fashion industry for over a decade.
 She started out working as a retail buyer, moved into product development and now owns her own boutique and runs an ecommerce store through Shopify.
 Her skills range from design, production, teaching, ecommerce, wholesale, consignment, and retail.